Bloc Québécois: Party under Martine Ouellet (2017–2018)

-Party under Yves-François Blanchet
+Party under Yves-François Blanchet (2019–present)

-As the only candidate to have entered the race by 15 January 2019 deadline, former Parti Québécois cabinet minister Yves-François Blanchet was named leader on 17 January 2019.
-Since Blanchet became leader the BQ has seen their support increasing in Quebec during the 2019 federal election which some considered to have exceeded expectations.
-The BQ increased its number of seats from 10 in 2015, to 32 seats in 2019, both over taking the NDP to become the third largest party in Canada and regaining official party status.
+As the only candidate to have entered the race by the 15 January 2019 deadline, former Parti Québécois cabinet minister Yves-François Blanchet was named leader on 17 January 2019.
+After Blanchet became leader the BQ saw its support increasing in Quebec during the 2019 federal election, which some considered to have exceeded expectations.
+The BQ increased its number of seats from 10 in 2015, to 32 seats in 2019, both overtaking the NDP to become the third largest party in Canada and regaining official party status.

-In the 2021 Canadian federal election, the Bloc Québécois led by Blanchet won 32 seats, unchanged from the prior election.
+In the 2021 Canadian federal election, the BQ led by Blanchet won 32 seats, unchanged from the prior election.

+The Bloc Québécois held a leadership confidence vote in May 2023.
+Blanchet won 97% of the vote.

+In September 2024, the BQ won a competitive by-election in LaSalle—Émard—Verdun in Montreal.
+In the 2025 Canadian federal election, the BQ led by Blanchet won 22 seats, a significant decrease from the prior election.

 Relationship with the Parti Québécois

 The Parti Québécois has close ties to the Bloc and shares its principal objective of independence for Quebec.
 The two parties have backed each other during election campaigns, and prominent members of each party often attend and speak at the other's public events.
 In addition, the majority of each party's membership holds membership in both parties.
 However, on an organizational level the parties are separate entities – the Bloc is not the federal wing of the Parti Québécois, nor the PQ the provincial wing of the Bloc.

 Lucien Bouchard has been the leader of both parties.
 Michel Gauthier, once Bloc's leader, was a PQ member of the National Assembly of Quebec from 1981 until 1988.
 Former party leader Daniel Paillé was also a PQ member of the National Assembly of Quebec from 1994 to 1996, and a BQ member of Parliament from 2009 to 2011.

 In June 2014, Mario Beaulieu, a former PQ riding president and Bloc candidate, was elected leader of the Bloc Québécois.
 Notwithstanding his previous ties to both parties, Beaulieu has been critical of what he sees as a too timid approach to sovereignty by both the Bloc and PQ.
 Beaulieu's election as Bloc leader was more warmly received by the PQ's rival party, Option nationale, than by the PQ.

 Martine Ouellet was a PQ MNA from 2010 until 2017 and ran twice for the PQ leadership.
 She continued to sit in the Quebec National Assembly, as an Independent MNA, after she was elected Bloc leader.

 In the 2015 election, Parti Québécois leader Pierre Karl Péladeau officially endorsed the Bloc, despite earlier calling the party useless.

 Several incumbent PQ MNAs including Bernard Drainville, Stéphane Bergeron, Maka Kotto, Dave Turcotte and Agnès Maltais also endorsed the Bloc and campaigned for local candidates.